1. Introduction

 < script src = "https://widgets-r-us.example/widget.js" ></ script >

-Rather than composing the page at runtime, they might choose to embed code more
+directly to the source server.
+Rather than composing the page at runtime,

-blocks, or relying upon
+into inline script blocks, or relying upon layers of infrastructure to

-layers of infrastructure to inline their dependencies through server-side
+inline their dependencies through server-side includes (Fastly

-includes (Fastly implements a subset of [ESI-LANG], for example).
-Depending on the development team, these dependencies
+example).
+Depending on the development team, these dependencies might not even

 <!-- The main document: --> <esi:include src= "https://widgets-r-us.example/widget.include" />